greenmancode/docs/IYCommandDocs.md

 Aliases: N/A

 ESP stands for Enemy Sound Position.
-It shows you where the player is (through walls) and stats about the player.
-This command enables the ESP for the specified player.
+It enables ESP for the specified players.
+Visible Stats:
+- Player Health
+- Player Name
+- Distance from you (in studs)
+- Cham: Enemy (Red) or Ally (Green)

 ## noesp
 Command Arguments: `noesp [plr]`

+* If you don't specify the [plr] argument, the default is all players.

+Aliases: `unesp`

+Removes ESP for the specified players.

+## chams
+Command Arguments: `chams [plr]`

+* If you don't specify the [plr] argument, the default is all players.

+Aliases: N/A

+Enables chams for the specified players.
+Red cham = Enemy.
+Green cham = Ally.

+## nochams
+Command Arguments: `nochams [plr]`

+* If you don't specify the [plr] argument, the default is all players.

+Aliases: `unchams`

+Removes chams from the specified players.